ginsha5n/ShanesRepo/Placement_projects/java_app/README.md

 A future improvement or something to keep in mind in future projects is to use version control such as git to keep my file structure cleaner and less confusing.
 I could have created app.java in a repository, got it to a working state and then when i wanted to change the functionality i could have created a branch and work on that version until I achieved the goal and then merge it back to the main branch with the changes.

+# Testing

+from java_app directory, run java test_folder/testing.java
+This will run the testing file which runs the app multiple times.